astrofra/game-shufflepuck-remake-md/readme.md

 * Install Python 3.6 for Windows (64 ou 32bits)
 * Install HARFANG `python.exe -m pip install harfang`
+  * ⚠️ Relies on a _legacy_ version of Harfang
 * Start `main.py`
 * Play!

 ## Lua prototype
 Prototype of the core game mechanics in Lua.
 Exact copy of the Python version, only in Lua.

 * Double click on `start.bat`
 * Play!